iannagasen/notes/Docker/README.md

 ## Glossary
 1. **`DOCKERFILE`**
    - Instruction that will use by Docker to build the app
+   - describes an application and tells Docker how to build it into an image
+   - bridge the gap between developers and operations
 2. **`Dangling Image`**
    - image that is no longer tagged and no repository name
    - occurs when building a new image with a tag that already exists